Last Updated on February 23, 2022

 Eat big for breakfast or lunch

-With breakfast being the cheapest meal of the day, and lunch being less expensive than dinner, we suggest leaving dinner for Quick Service and eating earlier in the day.
+With breakfast being the cheapest meal of the day, and lunch is less expensive than dinner, we suggest leaving dinner for Quick Service and eating earlier in the day.

 Disney posts their lunch and dinner hours on their website months in advance.
 When scheduling your meals, try to a super late lunch, around 3 pm.
 If you have eaten big at breakfast and snacked a few times during the day, a late lunch and another snack in the evening may be just enough to get you through your Disney day.